 How to Book Viazul Bus Cuba Tickets

-Last minute tickets on Viazul Bus can be booked – but you must buy them at least two hours in advance of the trip.
+Last-minute tickets on Viazul Bus can be booked – but you must buy them at least two hours in advance of the trip.
 In reality, there are highly unlikely to be any seats left that late in the day.
-So read on for everything you need to know about the Viazul Bus service in Cuba in 2021.
+So read on for everything you need to know about the Viazul Bus service in Cuba in May 2022.

 It is imperative with Viazul to book in advance, the further ahead of time the better.
 So, one of the first things that you should do when planning your trip to Cuba is to get on with booking a Viazul bus.
 Here’s how: